segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ## Migrate an existing destination
 To migrate an existing Amazon S3 destination to the AWS S3 with IAM Role Support Destination:

-1. Configure the IAM role and IAM policy permissions as described in steps 3 and 4 [above](#create-an-iam-role-in-aws).
+1. Configure the IAM role and IAM policy permissions as described in steps 2 - 4 [above](#create-an-iam-role-in-aws).
 2. Add the AWS S3 with IAM Role Support Destination and add the AWS Region and IAM role ARN.
 For the bucket name, enter `<YOUR_BUCKET_NAME>/segment-logs/test`.
 Enable the destination, and verify data is received at `<YOUR_BUCKET_NAME>/segment-logs/test/segment-logs`.
 If the folder receives data, continue to the next step.
 If you don't see log entries, check the trust relationship document and IAM policy attached to the role.
 3. Update the bucket name in the new destination to `<YOUR_BUCKET_NAME>`.
 4. After 1 hour, disable the original Amazon S3 destination to avoid data duplication.
 5. Verify that the `<YOUR_BUCKET_NAME>/segment-logs` receives data.
 6. Remove the test folder created in step 2 from the bucket.

-{% comment %}
-### Migration steps for users with multiple sources per environment
+### Migration steps for scenarios with multiple sources per environment

-In cases where users have multiple sources per environment, for example staging sources pointing to a staging bucket, and production sources going to a production bucket, they need two IAM roles, one for staging, and one for production.
+In cases where you have multiple sources per environment, for example staging sources pointing to a staging bucket, and production sources going to a production bucket, you need two IAM roles, one for staging, and one for production.

 For example: